 My Therapeutic Approach

 I believe the therapeutic relationship between the client and a counselor is a collaborative one.
 I believe you are the expert of your life, and I am a facilitator of understanding, change, and processing.
 I am an engaged therapist.
 I will ask questions to invoke self-inquiry and discovery.
-I offer resources, handouts, apps, and YouTube videos to support techniques that are learned within our sessions.
-My therapeutic approach includes utilizing Solution-Focused Brief Therapy (SFBT), and some aspects of Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), and Somatic Therapy.
+My therapeutic approach includes utilizing Solution-Focused Brief Therapy (SFBT), and some aspects of Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Internal Family Systems (IFS).

 My Intention

-My intention is to create and maintain a therapeutic environment that is a safe space for all humans, free from judgment, and instilled with support and respect.
+My intention is to create and maintain a therapeutic connection and environment that is a safe space for all humans, free from judgment, and instilled with support and respect.

 My practice focuses on trauma.
 Trauma is named by the person who experiences it, and I honor however trauma shows up.
 It is not my intention to force anyone to recount traumatic experiences.
 If experiences are shared, I also welcome the need to do so.